picobellobv/ephos.github.io/_posts/2018-4-30-Lets-Get-Plastered.md

 A handful of files are contained within the Plaster template, but we're going to focus in at first on the _plasterTemplate.xml_ file.

 The first thing you might notice, even before opening the file up is that yes... it's, _**dun dun dun**_ XML😱!
 After the last sentence I have a funny image in my head of the Space Balls evacuation scene, except with this blog entry.
-However, if you're still tuned in with us let's take a look at this **plasterManifest.xml**.
+However, if you're still tuned in with us let's take a look at the plasterManifest.xml.

 First thing, I really want to stress, XML isn't *all that bad*.
 Would I prefer something more relaxed like yaml or json?
-Probably, but they can't really enforce a schema well, and Plaster has its own XML schema[^4], and it's easy as heck to use/learn.
+Probably, but they can't really enforce a schema well, and Plaster has it's own XML schema[^4], and it's easy as heck to use/learn.

 The schema for a Plaster manifest is really just 3 parts...